-With instant transformative abilities, your flooring can make or break a project.
+With instant transformative abilities, your flooring, whether it being wall-to-wall carpets or other types of carpets, can make or break a project.
 Think about it; the floor is your first physical interaction with

-With carpet, you won’t go wrong.
-The advantages of carpet are many.
-For one, carpet offers many practical benefits, such as superior comfort, attractive acoustic
+With wall-to-wall carpets, you won’t go wrong.
+The advantages of carpets are many.
+For one, wall-to-wall carpets offer many practical benefits, such as superior comfort, attractive acoustic

-Above this, though, carpet is a vehicle for expression.
+Above this, though, wall-to-wall carpets can be a vehicle for expression.
 Carpet design can be likened to storytelling.
 Through your carpet selections and the way you employ them, you set the mood of a space, creating an environment that tells occupants how

-Your selection of carpet and accompanying carpet backing - the padded underside of your carpet - can affect the look, feel and
+Your selection of wall-to-wall carpets and accompanying carpet backing - the padded underside of your carpet - can affect the look, feel and

-A wall-to-wall carpet can reinforce a brand image:
+1) FIFA and Coca-Cola using wall-to-wall carpeting to reinforce a brand image:

 And there is no better way to do this than with a high-quality wall-to-wall carpet.
-The following guide will teach you everything you need to know about wall-to-wall carpet and how to use it in your next project.
+The following guide will teach you everything you need to know about wall-to-wall carpets and how to use them in your next project.
 Enjoy!

-Wall-to-wall carpet is carpeting which covers a given space in few pieces – or even one single piece – as opposed to several pieces laid out to create your flooring.
+Wall-to-wall carpets, also known as "fitted carpets" or "broadloom carpets", is a type of carpeting which covers a given space in few pieces – or even one single piece – as opposed to several pieces laid out to create your flooring.
 This is what creates the seamless look for which wall-to-wall carpeting is known.
 Wall-to-wall carpets can be designed to stick directly on subfloors, but more often, they’re laid on underfelt over the substrate flooring and attached using small tacks.

-Wall-to-wall carpeting, also known as “broadloom,” earns its title from the way it’s manufactured: in long, wide rolls.
-Often thought of as the high-quality solution, wall-to-wall carpeting works best for projects with big design ambitions or for large floor surfaces.
+Wall-to-wall carpeting earns its title from the way it’s manufactured: in long, wide rolls of carpets.
+Often thought of as the high-quality solution, wall-to-wall carpets works best for projects with big design ambitions or for large floor surfaces.